-Allison Fine had the privilege of joining the E-Volve team in 2004 and has been sprinting to catch up with this extraordinary movement ever since.
+Allison Fine had the privilege of joining the E-Volve team in 2004 - and has been sprinting to catch up with this extraordinary movement ever since.
 Prior to her engagement at E-Volve, Ms. Fine was the Founder of Innovation Network, Inc. (InnoNet) and served as Executive Director and President from 1992-2004.
-She has written numerous articles and reports for publication in such journals as The Chronicle of Philanthropy, NIDR Forum, and Foundation News and Commentary, and has co-authored studies for the Aspen Institute Nonprofit Sector Research Fund, the Robert Wood Johnson Foundation, and the David and Lucile Packard Foundation.
+She has written numerous articles and reports for publication including She has been published in the Chronicle of Philanthropy, the NIDR Forum, and Foundation News and Commentary, and has co-authored studies for the Aspen Institute Nonprofit Sector Research Fund, the Robert Wood Johnson Foundation, and the David and Lucile Packard Foundation.
 Ms. Fine has a Masters in public administration from New York University and a Bachelor of Arts in political science and history from Vanderbilt University.